machinedesign/pipelineopt/README.md

 Pipelineopt is a sckit-learn pipeline (http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) optimizer.
 It provides a scikit-learn like `Classifier` class which implements `fit`, `predict`, and `predict_proba`.
 Within `fit`, several pipelines are tried and the best pipeline according to the validation score is selected.
-The way pipelines are generated is using a context-free grammar defined `classifier_grammar`.
+The way pipelines are generated is using a context-free grammar defined in `classifier_grammar`.
 Different ways of generating from the grammars are called `Walkers`.
 The default `Walker` used is `RandomWalker` which selects uniformly from the pipelines of the grammar.
 Trained/Trainable `Walkers` can also be used.
 For instance, an `RnnWalker` can be initially pre-trained (e.g, it could be trained to generate good pipelines with high probability) and